How Engineers Actually Onboard to Big Codebases in 2026

 The Onboarding Knowledge Problem

-Here is what makes this interesting: the engineer who just onboarded is sitting on something valuable.
-They just navigated a disorienting system and found their footing.
-They know which explanations were wrong.
+Here is what makes this worth paying attention to: the engineer who just finished onboarding is sitting on something extraordinarily valuable, and losing it fast.
+They navigated a disorienting system and found their footing.
+They know which AI explanations were wrong.
 They know which files are landmines.
-They know which AI summaries were plausible but missed the point.
+They know which Cursor summaries sounded plausible (entirely wrong) but missed what actually mattered.

 That knowledge evaporates almost immediately.
 Within a few months, they will not remember what was confusing.
-Within a year, they will be one of the people a new engineer is desperately trying to get 30 minutes with.
+Within a year, they will be one of the people a new engineer is desperately trying to schedule 30 minutes with — and the cycle repeats.

 This is the problem SILKLEARN is built around.
 When an engineer who just onboarded builds a knowledge path from their experience, they capture exactly this tacit knowledge — the traces that do not exist in the code or the docs.
 Other engineers can then learn from a real path through the system, not a sanitized overview that skips everything hard.